THANK YOU to all who have supported our vision to see

-- School based education to youth about danger signs and ways to stay safe
+- School-based education for youth about danger signs and ways to stay safe

-- Education to medical personnel on signs of potential trafficking
+- Education for medical personnel on “red flags” indicating potential trafficking

-- Therapeutic medical, psychological and spiritual evaluations with treatment planning and coordination of services
+- Medical and psychological assessments with treatment planning and coordination of services

-- Residential trauma focused care and treatment program in a home environment for adult, female survivors
+- Referrals to residential facilities that work with the Day Program to provide a trauma focused care and treatment program in a home-like environment for adult, female survivors

 - Progressive life skill education and training to facilitate independence